deepstreamIO/deepstream.io-website/content/docs/10-server/10-configuration/index.md

 _Default_: INFO

-### dependencyInitialisationTimeout
+### dependencyInitializationTimeout
 Sets how long deepstream will wait for dependencies to initialize.

 _Default_:`2000`

 ### libDir
-The directory where all the plugins reside, this is used in standalone binaries or when doing system wide install
+The directory where all the plugins reside, this is used in standalone binaries

 _Default_: None, it assumes all plugins are installed via npm

+### exitOnFatalError
+Exit if a fatal error occurs

+_Default_: false

 ## RPC Configuration